Built by a 25‑year sparky · for sparkies

 Two trucks.

-One gets it right by lunch.
+One wraps by lunch.

 The old way